maxjiang216/maxjiang216.github.io/_posts/2024-09-01-gpt-debate.md

 Ladies and gentlemen, esteemed colleagues,

-The resolution before us asserts that the apparent fine-tuning of the universe is a good reason to believe in theism.
+The resolution before us asserts that the apparent fine-tuning of the universe is a compelling reason to believe in theism.
 I stand firmly in the negative.

 First, while the fine-tuning of the universe is an intriguing observation, it is important to recognize that the inference to theism as an explanation is neither necessary nor the most compelling.
 The fine-tuning argument relies heavily on the assumption that life as we know it is the intended outcome, yet this is a narrow and anthropocentric perspective.
 The universe is vast, with the overwhelming majority of it being inhospitable to life.
 If a designer had life in mind, the design seems exceedingly wasteful and inefficient.